 You might think a 65in TV is great for watching films.
 And you'd be right.
 But, with picture sizes routinely north of 100in, the best projectors are in a different league.
 Throw in whisper-quiet operation, a decent AV amp and surround speaker package and you've got yourself a movie night, no doubt about it.

 If you want top tech and a fantastic picture on a low budget – this is one projector to watch out for.
-You get 4K and HDR capability for less than £1500.
+You get 4K and HDR capability for £1099 now, down from its original £1500 price.
 If that's not good value, we don't know what is.

 Colours are vivid, yet realistic; there’s lashings of detail; and motion remains silky smooth.
 There’s no other way to say it: the Optoma UHD40 is a simply outstanding budget projector, and a worthy 2018 Award winner.